VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 <img alt="vmalert evaluation when data is delayed" src="vmalert_ts_data_delay.gif">

+_Please note, by default recently written datapoints to VictoriaMetrics aren't visible for queries up to 30s.
+This behavior is controlled by `--search.latencyOffset` command-line flag on vmselect.
+Usually, this results into a 30s shift for recording rules results._

 Try the following recommendations in such cases:

 * Always configure group's `evaluationInterval` to be bigger or equal to `scrape_interval` at which metrics